ming053l/DRCT/README.md

 A part of our work has been facilitated by [HAT](https://github.com/XPixelGroup/HAT), [SwinIR](https://github.com/JingyunLiang/SwinIR), [LAM](https://github.com/XPixelGroup/X-Low-level-Interpretation) framework, and we are grateful for their outstanding contributions.

 A part of our work are contributed by @zelenooki87, thanks for your big contributions and suggestions!

+Special thanks to [Phhofm](https://github.com/Phhofm) for providing the 4xRealWebPhoto_v4_drct-l model, which has significantly enhanced our image processing capabilities.
+The model is available at [Phhofm/models](https://github.com/Phhofm/models/releases/tag/4xRealWebPhoto_v4_drct-l).

 ## Contact
 If you have any question, please email zuw408421476@gmail.com to discuss with the author.